Lovor01/makeiteasy-popup/readme.txt

 == Upgrade Notice ==

 = 1.1.3 =
-Bug fixes
+Bug fixes.

 = 1.1.2 =
-New features and bug fixes
+New features and bug fixes.

 = 1.1.1 =
 New features and fixes for css (visual) bugs.

 = 1.1.0 =
-New features: open on referer and open again only after given interval in days
+New features: open on referer and open again only after given interval in days.

 == Block options ==